 Take This Test to See If a MSW Might Be Right for You

 - Do you want to research, refer, and advocate for community resources to assist and improve a client’s well-being?

 - Are you hoping to work with underprivileged individuals, families and communities?

 - Would you like to treat people who have problems related to mental illness, poor health, unemployment, homelessness, substance abuse, child neglect, and other complex social issues?

 Counselors focus on helping individuals and families who have a specific set of problems or need treatment for a mental health disorder.
 They might encourage clients to talk about emotions and then, use tactics to get them to replace negative patterns with ones that are more life-enhancing.

-If you have trouble thinking about this, think of the “ing” in “counseling”.
-Usually, a Masters in Counseling provides basic coursework in counseling theories, and psychological testing.
-Sometimes, coaching.
-Essentially, everything related to modern diagnostic, therapeutic and consultative skills.
+Usually, a Masters in Counseling provides coursework in counseling theories and psychological testing.
+Essentially, these programs cover everything related to modern diagnostic, therapeutic, and consultative skills.

 Take this Test to See if Counseling Might Be Right for You

 - Do you want to guide clients through the process of making key decisions and choices?